 This page aims to help you understand what information we might collect about you and how we use it.

 118 Data Resource Limited is the data controller of your personal data.
 We operate through a number of companies within our group, which will also be data controllers in respect of your personal data.
-Our group companies are as follows: Market Location Ltd, 118 Group Limited, 118 Information Limited, 118 Data Resource Limited, Elocation, IDS Data Services Ltd, Market Location Secure Ltd, Cardwell Marketing Ltd (“118 Group”).
+Our group companies are as follows: Market Location Limited, 118 Group Limited, 118 Information Limited, 118 Data Resource Limited, E Loc@tions Limited, IDS Data Services Limited, Market Location Secure Limited, Cardwell Marketing Limited (“118 Group”).

 118 Group is committed to protecting and respecting your privacy and will comply with the applicable data protection laws in all our dealings with your personal data.

 We may collect and process the following data about you:

 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our partners, sponsors or advertisers.
 This is statistical data in aggregated form about our users’ browsing actions and patterns, and will not allow our partners, sponsors or advertisers to identify you from such data.

 You can refuse to accept all or some cookies by modifying settings within your browser. (for guidance on how to do this visit http://www.aboutcookies.org/).
 However, if you block the session cookies you may be unable to access certain parts of our sites.

 We will store all information about you on secure servers.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.